-"Based on our 50 years of diagnostic innovation, Quest is uniquely positioned to bring new capabilities to the consumer market," said Jay Wohlgemuth, M.D., senior vice president, research and development, and chief medical officer, Quest Diagnostics.
+"Based on our 50 years of diagnostic innovation, Quest is uniquely positioned to bring new capabilities to the consumer market," said Jay Wohlgemuth, M.D., senior vice president, of research and development, and chief medical officer, Quest Diagnostics.
 "The microsampling and concierge options complement the overall enhancements to our Blueprint for Athletes offering, empowering individuals to pursue their athletic and fitness pursuits armed with the individualized insights only state-of-the-art biometric lab testing can provide."

 Blueprint for Athletes is now available for order in 33 states via its website.
 Because Blueprint for Athletes is based on medical-grade diagnostic tests, it is subject to several federal and state regulations.
 These regulations vary somewhat by state, which means availability can vary by state as well.

 "With these new services, athletes have the flexibility to choose options that offer convenience in their busy lives and meet their fitness objectives, backed by scientific expertise from the world's largest medical diagnostic provider," said Richard C. Schwabacher, executive director sports science and human performance, Quest Diagnostics.
 "Based on actionable information from their test results, athletes can design a program to achieve their personal best."